-Traumatic brachial plexus injuries can occur as the result of motor vehicle, sports and bike accidents, as well as backpacks and gunshot wounds.
+Traumatic brachial plexus injuries can occur as the result of motor vehicle, sports, bike or ATV accidents.
 The brachial plexus is a network of nerves that conducts signals from the central nervous system to the shoulder, arm and hand.
 Some of Samantha's brachial plexus nerves had avulsed, which means they completely separated from the spinal cord.
 Avulsion, the most severe type of nerve injury, can result in absence of movement, sensation and / or function in the affected arm and hand.

 "Samantha's arm was completely paralyzed," said Cindy, Samantha's grandmother and legal guardian.
 "She had no movement, her arm had dislocated at her shoulder and just hung there.
 It was totally useless to her."

 Samantha underwent nerve transfer surgery performed by Kevin Yakuboff, MD, plastic and reconstructive surgeon.
 During this procedure, Dr. Yakuboff transferred three healthy nerves to replace the damaged ones to help generate re-growth.

 "The staff went out of their way to make Samantha feel comfortable and unafraid," said Cindy.
 "They read her stories and talked to her before she fell asleep for the surgery."

 Nerves grow at a rate of one inch per month, so it can take up to a year before the nerves have regenerated.
 Once regenerated, the nerves start sending signals to the muscles, which must occur in order to gain movement.
 Samantha began to move her arm just seven months after the surgery.